jlacar/jlacar.github.io/refactoring/revisiting-tech-debt.md

 your understanding of those features, then eventually that program simply does not contain any understanding and all efforts to work on it take longer and longer.
 In other words, the interest is total and you'll make zero progress."

 Ron Jeffries captures it succinctly: the primary source of debt in Ward's original notion is the gap between what the code "understands" and what we understand as its authors.

-> I'm never in favor of writing code poorly... —Ward Cunningham
+> *I'm never in favor of writing code poorly*—Ward Cunningham

 As a way to help us bridge the gap created by semantic diffusion, Ward offers this: "I'm never in favor of writing code poorly but I am in favor of writing code to reflect your current understanding of a problem even if that